For Drivers

 Residential Charging

-Speed: How fast do you want to charge?
+Speed: How fast do you want to charge your EV?

-As noted, all Level 2 chargers require a 240V electrical connection.
-Please have a licensed electrician visit your home to assess your electrical panel and capability to upgrade.
+As noted, all Level 2 chargers require a 240V electrical connection which is what you need for larger appliances, like a washer or dryer.
+Please have a licensed electrician visit your home to assess your electrical panel and its capability if you’re looking to upgrade.

 A Quick Guide to How Much Current You Need for Each Charging Speed